MarcoBorgess/MarcoBorgess/README.md

 ## I'm a Software Engineer Student!!

-- 📚 I’m currently learning Python
+- 📚 I’m currently working with .NET Core C#
-- 👨‍🎓 2022 Goals: Contribute more to my portfolio
+- 👨‍🎓 2023 Goals: Contribute more to open-source projects
 - ⚡ Fun fact: I love to watch Formula 1

 ### Connect with me: